cosmos/developer-portal/academy/2-cosmos-concepts/2-accounts.md

     Creator string
     Index string // The unique id that identifies this game.
     Board string // The serialized board.
-    Turn string // "black" or "red"
+    Turn string // "b" or "r"
     Black string
     Red string
 }